theopinard/pydata25-conference/docs/guidelines/website.md

 ---
 # Website Guidelines

+## How to Contribute / Add Content

 !!! warning
-    This document is in part a work in progress.
+    This is work in progress.

 ## 2025 Briefing / Introduction